A new work day.

-Take a moment and ask yourself: how do we engage in our work at my workplace?
+We urge you to take a moment and ask yourself: how do we engage and build passion for our work at my workplace?
 Do we spend everyday like the one before, only focusing on our own tasks, or do we raise our heads and consider what could be improved?
 Do we encourage each other to point out deficits in our organization or do we frown at the extra work it undoubtedly leads to?

 SAM has for decades been working together with Scania to improve and solidify their principles, making them an integrated part of the organization.
 One of the corner stones has been the slogan “Love Your Deviations”.
 The expression stemmed from the desire to stimulate a work culture where pointing out deviations and deficiencies was highly valued, even to the point where a “good day” is a day with plenty of deviations.
 It is after all relatively easy to keep a high morale when everything runs as expected, it is when something isn’t working that one needs a mindset that embraces this challenge and sees it for what it is: an opportunity for change and improvement.